ANDigital/getting-started-with-git/README.md

 # Getting started with git
 This repository is the playground for a git workshop.
+[Slides for the workshop are available here.](https://docs.google.com/presentation/d/1CYTLwbYDX7joMcOedxpp8_llKvZqMTRpUNuh1CbQ7nA/edit?usp=sharing)

 ## Install git
 * Windows: https://git-for-windows.github.io/